nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ### 3.2.2 Scoping

 The `id` field MUST contain the DID of the actor.
 The `subject` field MAY contain the patient identifier.
-The example above uses the _oid_ for the Dutch citizenship number.
+The example above uses the Dutch citizenship number.
 The `purposeOfUse` field refers to an access policy.
 A Bolt MUST describe this policy as a set of FHIR resources that can be accessed with the credential.
 The `resources` array extends on the policy.
 It defines specific resources that may be accessed in addition to the policy.
 When no `subject` is given, the credential MUST contain `resources` that refer to individual resources.
 The contents of those individual resources MUST NOT contain any personal information.
 Without `subject` and `resources` it would be valid to request an access token with just the `purposeOfUse` in the JWT grant.

 ### 3.2.3 Legal base

 The patient consent can be either implied or explicit.
 When it's implied, this should be reflected by the `purposeOfUse`.
 A Bolt MUST therefore also describe if it is covered by explicit or implied consent.
-When `legalBase.evidence` is filled, it MUST contain a value for the `path` and `type` fields.
-The `path` is a relative path to the service data endpoint and the `type` contains the media type as specified by [RFC6838](https://datatracker.ietf.org/doc/html/rfc6838).
-The evidence resource MUST be accessible with an access token that was created with the corresponding credential.
+When `legalBase.consentRef` is filled, it MUST point to a verifiable credential proving the subject gave consent.

 ### 3.2.4 Resources